tbmoon/facenet/README.md

 ![roc curve](./log/tmp/roc.png)

-- Test the model on 30 pair of images
+- Test the model on 30 pair of images with threshold 1.5
 ![Test Result on 30 pair of images](./log/tmp/test-result.png)